remoteintech/remote-jobs/company-profiles/uplers.md

 ## Company blurb

 Uplers is on a mission to provide companies all over the globe with the best remote Indian talent to meet their hiring needs.
+Uplers started as an outsourcing company in 2012, providing expertise-based services to global clients.
+As our relationship with clients evolved, we aimed to provide value to clients beyond expertise through innovative solutions, processes, and people.
+Today, Uplers, with a huge strength of people backed by experience, serves as the one-stop shop for all your talent needs, be it hiring a talent, hiring an entire team, or simply getting a project done.

 ## Company size